 What is eCommerce Warehousing?
-6 Main Factors to be Considered While Selecting Warehouses in 2023
+Definition, Types, Benefits, and Main Factors to be Considered While Selecting Warehouses in 2023

 Warehousing plays a pivotal role in traditional enterprises’ functioning.
 Every eCommerce warehousing supply chain should focus on key factors like location, layout, inventory management, and variety served among others in order to help the organization win over customers on the basis of the cost of the item, quantity, quality, etc.

 Modern eCommerce firms are no different from traditional organizations in certain regards.
 It is just that they require a completely different warehousing strategy to meet their customer’s expectations.

 As per IBEF, India became the eighth-largest market for e-commerce in 2020 with a turnover of over $50 billion, with 19,000+ eCommerce companies, just trailing France but a position ahead of Canada.

 The industry has leased approximately 4 million square feet of warehouse space, and the top two leaders, Flipkart and Amazon alone, preside over a quarter of the market share.
 It is also estimated that India will see approximately 7 million square feet of urban logistics space demand in its urban centers by 2023.

 The stats state that we’re headed for growth in the warehousing and storage sector as companies have started expanding their operations and are looking to diversify their supply chain strategy.
 Notably, not all companies have the same type of requirement for warehousing, and to understand the nuances, we need to get a better understanding of what eCommerce warehousing actually is.